colabottles/toddl/posts/an-event-apart-denver-2019-part-one.md

 ### Day One

-Jeffrey Zeldman kicked it off with his talk on Slow Design for an Anxious World.
+<a href="https://zeldman.com">Jeffrey Zeldman</a> kicked it off with his talk on Slow Design for an Anxious World.
 I could listen to this talk over and over and over.
 Slowing the design down makes it more comprehensive for the reader.
 Slowing the design down so that readers can comprehend web pages and make better decisions.
 Learn to make layouts that help the user relax, sit back and enjoy the design, comprehension and engagement on a much less stressful level when web pages are either too slow or too fast.

 <div class="content__placeholder">
   <figure>